 Cis-1,2-DCE, 1,1-DCE, and VC are degradation (daughter) products associated with the breakdown of “source” solvents such as TCE and PCE.
 This degradation or breakdown is commonly attributable to anaerobic bacteria, resulting in reductive dechlorination.
 Under natural oxidative aquifer conditions, common to the EMC site, anaerobic bacteria tend to be limited, limiting natural anaerobic breakdown of TCE.

-Following releases of TCE to near-surface groundwater from both Cascade Industries and Boeing, the primary source of contamination to the deeper TSA was the discharge of contaminated groundwater from near-surface groundwater and the TGA.
+Following releases of TCE to near-surface groundwater from both Cascade and Boeing, the primary source of contamination to the deeper TSA was the discharge of contaminated groundwater from near-surface groundwater and the TGA.
 Contaminant migration pathways from the TGA downward to the TSA include infiltration from springs, seeps, and vertical leakage downward through the CU1 aquitard near the TGA/CU1 truncation north of Cascade (Figure 3), and leakage along well casings of former water supply wells at the Boeing and Cascade facilities.
 The areas of highest TCE concentrations in the TSA, correlate to locations of these preferential pathways from the TGA to the TSA and subsequent migration from these areas both laterally and vertically.
 Initial TGA source control measures implemented by Boeing and Cascade, include intercepting the contaminated groundwater flow that formerly discharged at springs and seeps and abandonment of wells with leaking casings.

 The source of VOC contamination from the TSA to the yet deeper SGA was most likely leakage along well casings completed through the CU2 aquitard.
 Four private water supply wells tapping the SGA in the EMC study area had confirmed detections of VOCs.
 These four wells were all constructed without a seal through CU2.
 All four wells have been abandoned to prevent further cross-aquifer contamination.